Introduction

 The Discovery

-I remember searching something like "best language for x thing" and hearing about Go and Rust.
+I remember searching for something like "best language for x thing" and hearing about Go and Rust.
 I chose to try Go first.
-After having contact with more "laid-back" languages like PHP, C, Python, and JavaScript, I thought it was incredible!
+After having dealt with more "sloppy" languages like PHP, C, Python, and JavaScript, I thought it was incredible!
 I fell in love right away!
-What do you mean a language that won't even compile if I declare a variable but don't use it?
-It seemed like the perfect language for someone as perfectionist as me.
+How could a language not even compile if I declare a variable but don't use it?
+It seemed like the perfect language for a perfectionist like me.

-Until I tried Rust too.
-The code seemed much harder, but everywhere it said it was more performant.
+Then I went and tried Rust too.
+The code looked a lot harder to me, but everywhere I looked, people said it was more performant.
 It was the cheese luring someone like me in.
-It was obvious it was only a matter of time before I tried it.
+It was obviously only a matter of time before I tried it.

-I fell in love right away too, and on a much deeper level.
+I fell in love right away too, and on a whole other level.
 From that moment on, I became a Rust fanatic.
-There are people who are passionate about places, there are people who are passionate about other people, but me...
+There are people who are in love with places, there are people who are in love with other people, but me...
 I fell in love with Rust.

 Rust: The Perfect Language?

-Over time, I started to realize that Rust wasn't just a faster, safer, or stricter language.
-It was a completely new way of thinking when writing code.
-A way of writing code that doesn't let you cheat, doesn't let you close your eyes to errors details that, sooner or later, would blow up in your face in any other language.
+Over time, I started realizing that Rust wasn't just a faster, safer, or stricter language, like I'd seen everywhere I researched.
+It was a completely new way of thinking while writing code.
+A way of writing code that doesn't let you hack things together, doesn't let you close your eyes to mistakes details that, sooner or later, would blow up in your face in any other language.

-Suddenly, I wasn't just "writing code that works" anymore.
-I was writing code that couldn't silently break, that gave me guarantees I didn't even know I needed.
-None of that "it's working and I don't even know how" or worse, "it's NOT working and I don't even know how."
+Suddenly, I wasn't "just programming" anymore.
+I was writing code that couldn't break silently, that gave me guarantees I didn't even know I needed.
+Nothing like "it's working and I don't even know how" or worse, "it's NOT working and I don't even know how."

-The feeling of compiling something in Rust is like turning in an assignment that went through an army of teachers: nothing flimsy, nothing improvised, nothing "I'll fix it later" gets out of there.
+The feeling of compiling something in Rust is like turning in an assignment that went through an army of teachers: nothing loose comes out of there, nothing improvised, nothing "I'll fix it later."

-You start to see every variable as something alive.
+You start seeing every variable in your code as something alive.
 Every reference as a promise.
-Every borrow checker error as a teacher saying: "Hey, you can do better.
+Every borrow checker error (Rust's compiler) as a teacher saying: "Hey, you can do better.
 You know you can do better."

-It's strange to say this, but Rust taught me discipline.
+It's also strange to say this, but Rust will teach you discipline.
+At least it taught me.

 It taught me to treat memory with respect.
-It taught me that performance isn't a detail, it's a responsibility.
-And, most importantly, it taught me that writing a program is much more than stringing lines of code together.
-It's building something that another person will read, understand, trust, and expand.
+It taught me that performance isn't a detail, it's my responsibility.
+And, above all, it taught me that writing a program is much more than stringing lines of code together.
+It's building something another person will read, understand, trust, and expand.

-And the more I learned, the more I realized an uncomfortable truth: if I could rewrite everything I've done in the past in Rust, I would.
-Not out of vanity, but because Rust awakens a standard of excellence, makes the product that other people will use better.
+And the more I learned, the more I noticed an uncomfortable truth: if I could rewrite everything I'd built in the past in Rust, I would.
+Not out of vanity, but because Rust awakens a standard of excellence; it makes the product other people will use better.

 Rust isn't just a language.
 It's a commitment.